 |SSCPOL33: Advanced International Relations: from theory to practice|

-Dr. Gamze Avci – Dr. Avci studied Political Science and International Relations at the Boğaziçi University, Istanbul, and at the University of Georgia, Athens, USA.
-She completed her graduate studies in Political Science at the LSE and obtained a PhD in Political Science at the University of Georgia.
-Dr. Avci taught political science at Boğaziçi University, Istanbul, and served as NWO Research Fellow at the Department of Turkish Studies of the University of Leiden.
-Her main areas of research interests are Turkish immigration and Turkey and the EU.
+Dr Gamze Avci studied Political Science and International Relations at the Boğaziçi University, Istanbul, and at the University of Georgia, Athens, USA.
+She completed her graduate studies in Political Science at London School of Economics and obtained a PhD in Political Science at the University of Georgia.
+Dr Avci taught Political Science at Boğaziçi University, Istanbul, and served as NWO Research Fellow at the Department of Turkish Studies of the University of Leiden.
+Her main areas of research interests are Turkish immigration and Turkey and the European Union.
 A list of publications is available on request.
-She teaches: Introduction to Comparative Politics (UCSSCPOL13; SEM2), Political Science: State of the Art (UCSSCPOL21; SEM1 and SEM2), International Organizations in Theory and Practice (UCSSCPOL36; SEM1).
-She also co-teaches: European Integration (UCSSCGEO33; SEM2).
+She teaches Introduction to Comparative Politics (UCSSCPOL13; SEM2), Political Science: State of the Art (UCSSCPOL21; SEM1 and SEM2), International Organisations in Theory and Practice (UCSSCPOL36; SEM1).
+She also co-teaches European Integration (UCSSCGEO33; SEM2).

-Dr. Gerard van der Ree – Dr. van der Ree studied Spanish Language and Literature, as well as History of International Relations, at the University of Utrecht.
+Dr Gerard van der Ree studied Spanish Language and Literature, as well as History of International Relations, at the University of Utrecht.
 He obtained a PhD in History at the Research School of Asian, African, and Amerindian Studies (CNWS) of the University of Leiden.
-He taught at the History Department of the University of Utrecht.
+He taught at the History Department of the Utrecht University.
 His main areas of research interest are methodology in International Relations theory and critical theory of World Politics.
 A list of publications is available on request.
-He teaches: International Relations (UCSSCPOL23; SEM1 and SEM2), Advanced International Relations (UCSSCPOL33).
+He teaches International Relations (UCSSCPOL23; SEM1 and SEM2) and Advanced International Relations (UCSSCPOL33).